Increase Health and Wellness

 - Participated on one of the original Go Green school site committees.

 - And much more.

 After a string of student suicides, I was very involved in looking into and starting the conversations about depression, drug addiction, and other risky behaviors.
-Those conversations and advocacy efforts have led to training for counselors, the addition of the anonymous tip line, increasing mental health services, and, more recently, social workers.
+Those conversations and advocacy efforts led to training for counselors, the addition of the anonymous tip line, increasing mental health services, and, more recently, social workers.

 Several years ago, I introduced Stanford’s Challenge Success program to PUSD to start addressing student stress.
 It resulted in some interesting and telling data that began to open our eyes as to what was contributing to student stress.
 This conversation led to the revamping of the homework policy.
 Student stress is an area that needs constant focus as well as student academic integrity.

-I have led many of the school health conversations at the board table to create change and increase PUSD’s services.
-Most recently, I advocated for an executive team addition by creating the Assistant Superintendent of Student Services position.
+I led many of the school health conversations at the board table to create change and increase PUSD’s services.
+I advocated for an executive team addition by creating the Assistant Superintendent of Student Services position.
 The Special Education department now is overseen by Student Services.
 The new role has proven to be effective and has provided a level of leadership that was missing.